osrg/gobgp/docs/sources/metrics.md

 - `session_state`: the BGP FSM status of the peer, can be either `UNKNOWN`, `IDLE`, `CONNECT`, `IDLE`, `ACTIVE`, `OPENSENT`, `OPENCONFIRM` or `ESTABLISHED`
 - `admin_state`: administrative state of the peer, can be either `DOWN`, `UP` or `PFX_CNT` if prefix limit is reached
 - `route_family`: any address family supported by GoBGP (e.g `ipv4`, `ipv6`, `evpn`)

+## Grafana dashboard

+There is an example Grafana panel to display some metrics about GoBGP available [here](https://grafana.com/grafana/dashboards/22061-gobgp/)